 Your child may be rejecting you because her actions are creating cognitive dissonance.
 That is, she knows she’s not behaving as she should–and it’s easier for her to blame or reject you than to come to grips with her disappointment in herself.

 Whatever the reasons, it is rarely about you.
+It may be about her abandonment.
 If you can separate yourself from the unkind words, the cold shoulder, the ignoring–and realize your child is hurting, you’ll be more likely to be able to help with healing.
 It’s important to remember that you are the adult, the mature one, the one who knows how to love and to trust.
 So when the rejection occurs, you stop what you’re doing, look your child in the eye, and let him speak.
 Then you answer, to some degree, in your child’s love language.
 It might be with hugs, it might be with words of affirmation, it might be with time alone to get an ice cream cone together.
 Learn your child’s love language and respond to their rejection in ways they will accept and understand.

 More From the Walkers: